Key Policies for CS Graduates

 - • The student must have been working with the faculty advisor for at least one quarter

-- • The faculty must commit to supporting the student as a GSR for the first year in the PhD Program
+- o The expectation is that the faculty advisor will hire the student as a GSR for the majority of the remainder of their time in the PhD program

-- • After the first year in the PhD Program, the student will become eligible for TA positions within Computer Science at the same priority level as other GGCS PhD students
+- o The student will become eligible for other GGCS fellowships, and TA positions within Computer Science at the same priority level as other GGCS PhD students

-- 3. Complete the Petition for Change of Graduate Major, Degree Objective, Multiple Graduate Majors, or Multiple Degree Objectives (GS301) form
+- 2. The student must complete the Petition for Change of Graduate Major, Degree Objective, Multiple Graduate Majors, or Multiple Degree Objectives (GS301) form

-- 4. Turn in all three documents to the Graduate Group in Computer Science either via email at csgradadvising@ucdavis.edu or in-person at 2063 Kemper Hall
+- o Students should submit the GS301 form to the Graduate Group in Computer Science via email at csgradadvising@ucdavis.edu

 Important Reminders:- • According to UC Davis Graduate Studies policy, students are required to wait until after they have completed at least one quarter at UC Davis before initiating this process

-- • Students should be sure to sign the form where it says “Student Signature”
+- • Students should be sure to sign the GS301 form where it says “Student Signature”

 - • If transferring from a program other than Computer Science, students are responsible for meeting with their present Program Coordinator and obtaining the required signatures